Julia Angwin: Career

-Angwin got her start in journalism as an undergrad at The University of Chicago where she served as editor-in-chief of the college newspaper, the Chicago Maroon from 1991 to 1992.
-Upon graduation she moved to California where she worked briefly as a business writer for The Contra Costa Times.
-She then moved to Washington D.C. to work as a reporter for States News Service covering Congress for regional newspapers.
+Angwin got her start in journalism as an undergrad at The University of Chicago where she served as editor-in-chief of the college newspaper, The Chicago Maroon, from 1991 to 1992.
+Upon graduation she moved to California where she worked briefly as a business writer for the Contra Costa Times.
+She then moved to Washington D.C., to work as a reporter for States News Service covering Congress for regional newspapers.

-In 1996 she joined the San Francisco Chronicle as a technology reporter where her coverage of the software industry included several stories of the Justice Department lawsuit against Microsoft.
+In 1996 she joined the San Francisco Chronicle as a technology reporter, where her coverage of the software industry included several stories of the Justice Department lawsuit against Microsoft.
 She also led an investigation that revealed how few Blacks and Latinos were employed in Silicon Valley companies and that many leading tech firms had been cited by the U.S. Department of Labor for affirmative action violations.

-In 2000, “The Wall Street Journal” hired her as a staff reporter covering business and technology from their New York bureau.
+In 2000, The Wall Street Journal hired her as a staff reporter covering business and technology from their New York bureau.
 During her 13 years at the Journal, Angwin broke stories, led important investigations, and published numerous exposes into the growing tech sector.

-A November 23, 2009 article by Angwin and Geoffrey A. Fowler, entitled "Volunteers Log Off as Wikipedia Ages" on the "unprecedented numbers of the millions" of Wikipedia editors that were quitting, was featured on the front page.
+A November 23, 2009, article by Angwin and Geoffrey A. Fowler, entitled "Volunteers Log Off as Wikipedia Ages" on the "unprecedented numbers of the millions" of Wikipedia editors that were quitting, was featured on the front page.

-From 2010 to 2013, she led an investigative team that published the groundbreaking, including the Wall Street Journal's pioneering "What They Know," series which exposed how privacy was being eroded with most people completely unaware that it was happening.
+From 2010 to 2013, she led an investigative team that published the Wall Street Journal's groundbreaking "What They Know" series, which exposed how privacy was being eroded with most people completely unaware that it was happening.

-In 2014, Angwin left The Wall Street Journal to join the investigative, nonprofit newsroom ProPublica, as a senior reporter and investigative journalist.
+In 2014, Angwin left The Wall Street Journal to join the investigative, nonprofit newsroom ProPublica as a senior reporter and investigative journalist.
 In 2016, Angwin was lead author of an article revealing machine bias against Black people in criminal risk assessment that used machine learning systems.

 In a 2016 article entitled "Google Has Quietly Dropped Ban on Personally Identifiable Web Tracking", Angwin revealed that Google had changed its privacy policy allowing Google to merge users' personally identifiable information.
 Following publication of her article, Google announced that this precluded advertisement targeting through Gmail keywords.